planetoftheweb/raybo-old/_site/posts/2015-03-02-data-vizualization-formats.md

 ---
-layout: layouts/post.njk
+layout: post.njk
-title: "Vector Graphic Formats Used for data visualizations"
+title: 'Vector Graphic Formats Used for data visualizations'
 summary: "In this article, I'll talk about the different graphic formats used for visualizing data and examine some of the differences.
 Since most visualizations are handled in just a few different vector graphic formats, we'll see why using vectors has advantages over bitmaps because it allows us to illustrate as well as create interactions with very little overhead."
 hero: /images/posts/vector.png
 thumb: /images/posts/vector_tn.png
 tags:
-  - post
   - data visualization
   - svg
 ---